pazz/alot/docs/source/configuration/accounts_table.rst

-    specifies the mailbox where you want outgoing mails to be stored after successfully sending them, e.g. where to store outgoing mail, e.g. `maildir:///home/you/mail//Sent` You can use mbox, maildir, mh, babyl and mmdf in the protocol part of the url.
+    specifies the mailbox where you want outgoing mails to be stored after successfully sending them, e.g. where to store outgoing mail, e.g. `maildir:///home/you/mail//Sent` You can use mbox, maildir, mh, babyl and mmdf in the protocol part of the URL.

 .. describe:: sent_tags